MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/deploy-task-sequence.md

     -   **Name**: the value is a collection name
 - Purpose: The deployment intent or purpose.
 The options are:
     -   **Required** (default): the task sequence is mandatory to be installed or uninstalled
-    -   **Available**: the task sequence is made available but is not mandatory
+    -   **Available**: the task sequence is made available but isn't mandatory
 - Rerun behavior: Specifies whether the task sequence will be rerun on the client computer if it has previously been run before the scheduled mandatory time.
 The options are:
     -   **Always rerun program** (default): The task sequence will always be rerun on the client when the advertisement is scheduled even if the task sequence has already been successfully run.
 This is useful when using recurring advertisements in which the program is routinely updated, as with some virus detection software.
     -   **Never rerun program**: The task sequence won't be rerun on the client if the task sequence has previously been run on the client, even if the task sequence originally failed or the program files have been changed.